jexia/docs/docs/dataset/README.md

 </CodeSwitcher>

 ## Sorting
-To sord output you can apply sort methods of Jexia, you can apply `Asc` and `Desc` directions.
+To sort output you can apply sort methods of Jexia, you can apply `Asc` and `Desc` directions.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>